C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Proposed Approach

 \paragraph{Dataset and Model Training} Due to the absence of large-scale, labeled corpora for quantum-relevant problem types, we bootstrap the initial parser (\textit{v0}) using a synthetic dataset generated with a large language model (LLM), specifically OpenAI’s GPT series \cite{gpt}.
 This approach is motivated by instruction-tuning pipelines such as Self-Instruct \cite{wang2023selfinstructaligninglanguagemodels} and Alpaca \cite{taori2023stanford}, which demonstrate the effectiveness of LLM-generated supervision when human annotations are scarce.
 Similar strategies have also been applied in recent studies, where synthetic datasets are created through systematic prompt design, validation mechanisms, and code-centric data generation pipelines \cite{xu2025kodcodediversechallengingverifiable, Nad__2025}.
 Building on these insights, we designed dataset prompts to ensure: \begin{itemize} \item \textbf{Problem type coverage}: balanced across targeted domains (Table~\ref{table:problem_summary}); \item \textbf{Structural diversity}: inclusion of recursive, iterative, and heuristic algorithm styles; \item \textbf{I/O variety}: multiple semantically equivalent input–output encodings; \item \textbf{Identifier variation}: both consistent and intentionally inconsistent naming schemes; \item \textbf{Language constraint}: Python-only, simplifying pipeline integration for \textit{v0}. \end{itemize}

 The resulting dataset comprises 434 Python code snippets, each containing both the problem specification and executable logic, spanning combinatorial optimisation, arithmetic, and number-theoretic problems.
 Quality control includes syntactic validation with Python’s \textit{ast} module, token-based duplicate filtering, and class balancing.
-The dataset is openly available in the replication package of this study~\cite{ye_khan_c2q_dataset_2025}.
+Beyond syntactic correctness and class balance, we explicitly assess within-class diversity of the generated programs.
+At the implementation level, we compute static software metrics that are standard in empirical software engineering research \cite{ray2014large,nagappan2006mining}, including (i) program size measured by lines of code (LOC), (ii) control-flow usage (counts of \texttt{for} loops, \texttt{while} loops, and recursion), (iii) data-structure and external library usage, and (iv) cyclomatic complexity as a measure of control-flow complexity \cite{mccabe1976complexity}.
+In addition, we quantify algorithmic diversity via Shannon entropy computed over automatically detected algorithm families~\cite{shannon1948mathematical}, and structural instance diversity using exact fingerprints and Weisfeiler--Lehman graph hashing~\cite{shervashidze2011weisfeiler}.

+Across the dataset, the analysis reveals measurable within-class variation.
+For example, LOC ranges span more than a factor of four in several families (e.g., K-Coloring from 10 to 44 LOC and TSP from 11 to 37 LOC), control-flow structures differ markedly (e.g., MIS programs combine iterative and recursive patterns, whereas MaxCut programs are predominantly iterative), and mean cyclomatic complexity varies from approximately 1.2 in arithmetic tasks to over 5.2 in MaxCut.
+Algorithmic entropy values for graph-based problems range from 1.35 to 1.90, indicating heterogeneous distributions of solution strategies.
+Structural instance diversity is assessed using two complementary measures: exact fingerprints (to detect identical instances) and Weisfeiler–Lehman (WL) graph hashing as a scalable approximation of structural non-isomorphism.
+For graph-based tasks, Exact Unique ratios range from 0.14 to 0.36, while WL Unique ratios range from 0.14 to 0.22.
+A detailed breakdown of all metrics is provided in Appendix~\ref{app:dataset_diversity}, and the full dataset together with validation scripts is available in the replication package~\cite{ye_khan_c2q_dataset_2025}.

 The parser was fine-tuned from the \texttt{microsoft/codebert-base} checkpoint \cite{feng2020codebertpretrainedmodelprogramming} using the configuration summarised in Table~\ref{table:model_training_configurations}.
 Training progress was monitored via cross-entropy loss \cite{goodfellow2016deep}, defined as: